manu-moser/vmware-scripts/README.md

 # vmware-scripts
+Collection of various scripts for vSAN and vSphere.

 ## Script get-unmap-stats.py
 This script needs to be executed on a live ESXi host and will get the unmap stats for the vSAN objects and related VM names.